-- be addressed to the correct legal entity (this must be an individual or a corporation); - state clearly what the warning is being given for and requires; - give the addressee reasonable time to comply; and - be signed by an authorised council officer
+- be addressed to the correct legal entity (e.g.an individual or a corporation); - state clearly what the warning is being given for and required action; - give the addressee reasonable time to comply; and - be signed by an authorised council officer.

-If on returning to premises after a formal warnings has been issued and recommended action has not been taken, the Council staff member may decide to elevate the action to appropriate legal enforcement.
+If on returning to premises after a formal warning has been issued and the recommended action has not been taken, the Council staff member may elevate the action to appropriate legal enforcement.